william-hula/acom/inst/app/www/new_intro2.md

 1. Re-administrations are limited based on the first test administered:
     - If the 30-item PNT-CAT is administered first, the 30-item PNT-CAT or variable-length PNT-CAT can be administered second.
     - If one of the two 30-item static short forms (Walker & Schwartz, 2012) are administered first, the other can be administered second.
-    - If either 175-item tests are administered first, **a second administration is not currently permitted**.
+    - If either 175-item tests are administered first, we do not recommend excluding items on the second

 2. For each option, users have the option of downloading performance data and a pdf-report of the results.